From a gravestone in a deep S. Indiana woods. Forgotten. Overgrown, animal infested, broken in half and lying on the frozen ground. From the 1820s.

 In the academic world in a past life, I used to watch the egocentric professors wear their pride and achievements and presence on their sleeves like post WWII Russian veterans with their breasts full of medals.
 Look how great I am.
 Look at my knowledge.
 Look at my achievements.
 Look at how significant I am.

 In the evenings, I would walk the nearby graveyard and look at the weathered names on the stones.
 What were you like, person?
 What did you do?
+Maybe you were one of these professors once.
+One weathered stone looks as another.

 Now a long forgotten name on a stone and nothing else.